sukykaur/AzureNIST800-171/DWOverview.md

 This data warehouse reference architecture also includes an Active Directory tier for management of resources within the architecture.
 The Active Directory subnet enables easy adoption under a larger Active Directory forest structure, allowing for continuous operation of the environment even when access to the larger forest is unavailable.
 All virtual machines are domain-joined to the Active Directory tier and use Active Directory group policies to enforce security and compliance configurations at the operating system level.

 A virtual machine serves as a management bastion host, providing a secure connection for administrators to access deployed resources.
-The data loads into the staging area through this management bastion host. **Azure recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**
+The data loads into the staging area through this management bastion host. **Microsoft recommends configuring a VPN or Azure ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](https://github.com/sukykaur/AzureNIST800-171/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20NIST%20800-171%20Data%20Warehouse%20Reference%20Architecture.png?raw=true)